kukulaka/air-quality/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn deploy`
 This deploys the project to [https://kukulaka.github.io/air-quality/](https://kukulaka.github.io/air-quality/).
-You must run `yarn build` first.